When booking a trip during the pandemic we ask that you keep an open mind and be willing to adapt and be flexible.

 Please contact us if you need further advice on your specific travel requirements.

 Please note that 1/2 price fares are only available to those with the appropriate 1/2 price reduction card.
-If you have heavy luggage you might want to ask your hotel in Zermatt to take your luggage to the railway station.
-Please note any fee for this service is not included and should be settled directly with the hotel.
+If you have heavy luggage then we would advise you to arrange for your hotel in Zermatt to transfer your luggage to the railway station in Zermatt on your departure day.
+Please note this cost is not included in your trip fee.